Enabling programs and bridging studies

 Tertiary Preparation Pathway

-The Tertiary Preparation Pathway (TPP) gives you an admission pathway to tertiary study at USC.
+The Tertiary Preparation Pathway (TPP) gives you an admission pathway to tertiary study at UniSC.
 TPP allows you to experience university life before committing to a degree program, and courses completed as part of the TPP program are free-of-charge for Commonwealth-supported students.

 You can also study these TPP courses if you have the required selection rank for entry to university but want to upgrade your study skills or meet prerequisites.
 Apply for this course through QTAC.